Aridian1842/metis-datascience/README.md

 Challenge 2 uses the Python pandas library to analyze movie box office data.
 Challenges 3-6 focus on supervised learning, specifically Linear Regression, Classification and Error Metrics.
 Challenge 7 is an SQL learning exercise.

+#### Blog
+Finally, you can read about my bootcamp journey and other data science topics on my blog by clicking [here](https://jasonsyp.github.io/).